Participate in Research

 Participants will answer online survey questions, participate in Zoom visits with members of the project team, and receive information to review on their own.
 Participation occurs over the course of one year, with the majority of active participation occurring over the course of approximately four weeks, followed by brief sessions occurring 6-12 months later.

-Lab for Psychooncology Research
+Laboratory for Psycho-oncology Research

 Director: Thomas V. Merluzzi